ruairitobrien/ruairitobrien-blog/src/render/posts/to-make-a-blog.html.md

 docpad deploy-ghpages --env static
 ```

-You might like to set up some kind of continuous deployment with a CI tool (my favourit tool for that kind of stuff is [Codeship](http://codeship.io/)) or a git hook.
+You might like to set up some kind of continuous deployment with a CI tool (my favorite tool for that kind of stuff is [Codeship](http://codeship.io/)) or a git hook.
 I won't go in to that now but perhaps in another post.

 <h3>That's It</h3>

-I hope you are convinced of the amazing simplicity and value of using a statci site geenrator like docpad.
-The amoutn of time it saves and the sheer flexibility adn freedom it offers makes it a great choice to get started and hopefully you've found this useful.
+I hope you are convinced of the amazing simplicity and value of using a static site generator like docpad.
+The amount of time it saves and the sheer flexibility and freedom it offers makes it a great choice to get started and hopefully you've found this useful.
 Thank you for reading!

 Please feel free to drop a comment below if you run in to any issues or have any feedback.